Recruitment

 Give yourself time with the right probation period

 Probation periods aren’t the sexiest thing in the world, but they really are so important.
-They serve as an extended interview; an opportunity to see how a new employee fits within your company culture so you can catch any mismatch before it's too late.
+They effectively serve as an extended interview — an opportunity to see how a new employee fits within your company culture so you can catch a mismatch before it's too late.

 When thinking about probation periods, here’s what’s on our radar:

-2. Once you’ve got your time frame set, book in regular catch-ups during that period with the team member to review their performance as part of the employee onboarding process.
+• Once you’ve set your timeframe, book in regular catch-ups during that period to review their performance as part of the employee onboarding process.
 Not passing your probation period should never be a surprise.

-Listen to the new hire, and make their onboarding a priority
+Listen to your new hire, and make their onboarding a priority

 Feedback is never a one-way street.
-It's not just how you are perceiving the situation that matters; the new employee will inevitably have an opinion on how things are progressing.
+It's not just how you are perceiving the situation that matters — your new employee will also have an opinion on how things are progressing.

-Feedback is a massive topic, and one that I won't go into too much here – but if you want to make sure you're really optimising the conversations you're having with your team, check out this 4-part post I wrote diving deep into how to give truly great feedback.
+Feedback is a massive topic, and one that I won't go into too much here — but if you want to make sure you're having insightful conversations with your team, check out this 4-part post I wrote about how to give truly great feedback.

-It is the hiring manager's responsibility to give this person the absolute best chance to succeed in their new role.
+It’s the hiring manager's responsibility to give their new employee the absolute best chance of succeeding in their new role.
 So if there are any internal blockers within the company, or any work issues that the new hire could be helped with, then you need to identify and fix them.
-You need to make sure you get their onboarding right, so they have everything need to hit the ground running.
+Getting their onboarding right means they have everything they need to hit the ground running.

 The best possible scenario here is that the new employee turns out to be the right person for the job.
-The time and money you've invested into this process is already a sunk cost - not to mention the emotional turmoil caused by having to fire someone.
-So - as much as you can - put the time into making this work.
+The time and money you've invested into the hiring process is already a sunk cost (not to mention the emotional turmoil caused by having to fire someone), so as much as you can, put the time into making this work.

 You realise that you've hired the wrong person.
 What now?